GameTechDev/SamplerFeedbackStreaming/README.md

 ## JSON configuration files and command lines

-For a full list of command line options, pass the command line "?"
+For a full list of command line options, pass the command line "?", e.g.

+    c:> expanse.exe ?

 Most of the detailed controls for the system can be find in a *json* file.
 The options in the json have corresponding command lines, e.g.: